isuyash14/Final_Project/README.md

 2. The overhead cost would be a result of extra hours worked to a particular task.
 Which would be not more than 50% of the fixed          estimated time.

+3. The min and max values of the salary given to the graduate asssistant as per UIUC regulations varies from $8.25/hour to $18.00/hour depending on the position and skillset.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)